kyhau/aws-tools/README.md

 This repo provides some tools and sample code I created for building with AWS.

+All notable changes to this project will be documented in [CHANGELOG](./CHANGELOG.md).

 ---
 ## For running Python scripts